 Raising Awareness and Opening Doors

-As part of the project, she and her classmates created a plan to help find homes for women in Grand Rapids experiencing homelessness.
+She and her classmates created a plan to help find homes for women in Grand Rapids experiencing homelessness.
 The project raised her awareness of how low-income women continue to struggle for basic needs such as housing and inspired her to take action to help women in her community.

 “It was sad.
 There are women who struggle with finding a place to stay,” Adaga said.